ballerina-platform/module-ballerina-crypto/README.md

 The Crypto library is one of the standard library modules of the [Ballerina](https://ballerina.io/) language.

-The Ballerina Crypto module facilitates APIs to do operations like hashing, HMAC generation, checksum generation, encryption, decryption, digitally signing data and verifying digitally signed data etc. with different cryptographic algorithms.
+The Ballerina Crypto module facilitates APIs to do operations like hashing, HMAC generation, checksum generation, encryption, decryption, digitally signing data and verifying digitally signed data, etc. with different cryptographic algorithms.

 For more information go to [The Crypto Module](https://docs.central.ballerina.io/ballerina/crypto/latest).